nmaas-platform/nmaas-docs/docs/use-cases/metrics/metrics-introduction.md

 - Monitor development activity in source code management platforms such as GitLab, gaining visibility into contributions, workload distribution, and potential bottlenecks.
 - Track application deployments and user registrations by consuming data from the nmaas Platform API, helping you understand adoption trends and service growth.
 - Oversee content publishing schedules through RSS integrations, ensuring regular communication and timely updates.
 - Log presentations, outreach activities, or other organizational events via custom data ingestion endpoints, keeping a clear record of dissemination efforts.

 By bringing together data from multiple sources into a cohesive analytics layer, nmaas Metrics transforms scattered operational information into structured insights that support informed decision-making and continuous improvement.

-The [example workflows](example-workflows.md) page provides more details on how the nmaas Team has adopted nmaas Metrics for day-to-day monitoring of internal KPIs, including the source-code for the data fetchign and data transformation workflows.
+The [example workflows](example-workflows.md) page provides more details on how the nmaas Team has adopted nmaas Metrics for day-to-day monitoring of internal KPIs, including the source-code for the data fetching and data transformation workflows.

 #### AI-Enhanced Data Workflows